ceph/ceph/README.cmake.md

     $ cd build

+After you make changes to the source files, you should:

+    $ make vstart

-Now you can run a development deployment:
+Now you can run a new (due to "-n") development deployment:

-    $ ../src/vstart -d -n -x
+    $ ../src/vstart.sh -d -n

+Or an existing development deployment:

+    $ ../src/vstart.sh -d

-You can also configure **vstart.sh** to use only one monitor and one metadata server by using the following:
+Through shell variables you can tell **vstart.sh** to use only one monitor and one metadata server with the following:

-    $ MON=1 MDS=1 ../src/vstart.sh -d -n -x
+    $ MON=1 MDS=1 ../src/vstart.sh -d -n

-You can stop the development deployment with:
+You can stop a running development deployment with:

     $ ../src/stop.sh